Post Charges

 You can keep the window open, side-by-side with Post Charges, so you can review it as you update diagnoses and procedures.

-Review and Update Billing Diagnoses and Procedures As You Post Charges
+Review and Update Diagnoses and Procedures As You Post Charges

-In the Diagnoses and Procedures components you can adjust linking, add items, and perform other functions.
+The Diagnoses and Procedures components display what the clinician selected in the Bill window when they prepared the encounter for billing.
+As you post charges, you can adjust linking, add items, and perform other functions.

 New Diagnoses and Procedures Will Not Appear on the Chart Note: While a biller can add diagnoses and procedures on the Post Charges protocol, those items will only appear in the billing record and (depending on your configuration) on the claim.
 For most situations, the clinician should chart all diagnoses and procedures on the chart note.